TypeSafeSchwalbe/Wein2DAndroid/README.md

 ## Sound
 Constructors:

-Sound(String filePath)
--> creates and loads the sound from the given path
-Sound(java.io.File file)
+Sound(ANDROID RESOURCE)
--> creates and loads the sound from the given file object
+-> creates and loads the sound from the given resource
-Sound(javax.sound.sampled.Clip clip)
--> creates the sound from the given clip object

 Methods:
  - final void play() >> plays the sound